Haris-Noori/tictactoe-python/README.md

 ## Fixed & UnFixed Bugs
 - There no Unfixed bugs, but there was a bug at the end of final review.
 So there are only 0 to 8 integers allowed but when I tried to put value 9 it showed that it is not acceptable but it still pass the turn to next player.
-So I figuered it out, the solution was to put a check at O'player, if value is nine then it should also let the user try again, not just skip the turn.
+So I figured it out, the solution was to put a check at O'player, if value is nine then it should also let the user try again, not just skip the turn.

 ## Code Institute Python Linter Screenshot
 ![Python Linter](https://github.com/Haris-Noori/tictactoe-python/blob/main/assets/img/CI_python_linter.png)